Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 ## Data storage and visualization

 *FIWARE Orion Context Broker* stores the last value for each one of the attributes of the registered entities.
-To maintain a record of historic information, *FIWARE QuantumLeap* component is used.
+To maintain a record of historical information, *FIWARE Quantum Leap* component is used.
 It is based on *CrateDB* which can be easily integrated with *Grafana* for visualization purposes.

+### Data storage using *FIWARE FIWARE Quantum Leap*

-- To check that *QuantumLeap* has been correctly launched execute:
+- To check that *Quantum Leap* has been correctly launched execute:
 ```console
 curl -X GET http://localhost:8668/v2/version
 ```